dankorotin/ton-tutorials/README.md

 ### 2. [Testing and Adapting Contract Behavior](2-tests-and-opcodes/README.md)

-Alter the smart contract behavior with opcodes, test with Blueprint, and get a taste of Test-Driven Development (TDD)!
+Alter the smart contract behavior with opcodes, test with Sandbox, and get a taste of Test-Driven Development (TDD)!

 ---